- 31 min ago Lady Gaga In Bold And Vivid Make-up Look Sets The Instagram On Fire

-Scientifically termed as Physalis philadelphica, tomatillos are often confused with tomatoes irrespective of the differences possessed by both the fruits/vegetables.
-Tamarillos are commonly termed as Mexican tomato, husk tomato, or husk cherry and have a bright green colour.
+Scientifically termed as Physalis philadelphica, tomatillos are often confused with tomatoes despite the difference between fruits/vegetables.
+Tomatillos are commonly termed as Mexican tomato, husk tomato, or husk cherry and are bright green in colour.
 The fruits of tomatillos are covered in a brown husk, which breaks off from the fruit when it ripens .

-Tomatillos are the main ingredient in the Mexican cuisine, where the green tomato look-alikes are used for the preparation of sauces, jams, preserves, and are also streamed, fried, broiled and so on.
+Tomatillos are the main ingredient in the Mexican cuisine, where the green tomato look-alikes are used to prepare sauces, jams, preserves, and are also streamed, fried, broiled and so on.
 Basically, the culinary applications of tomatillos are never-ending .

-From promoting digestion to treating mumps and cold, the health benefits possessed by the fruit is plenty.
-It is also beneficial in lowering high blood pressure levels and aids your weight loss process.
+From promoting digestion to potentially treating mumps and cold, the health benefits possessed by the fruit is plenty.
+It is also beneficial in lowering high blood pressure levels and can aid the weight loss process.
 Read on to know more about the fruit and how you can benefit from it.

 Nutritional Value In Tomatillos